-PDFs are one of the most common file formats found in courses today.
-Everything from your syllabus to course reading materials will likely be found in PDF form.
-That’s why it’s critical to ensure that any PDFs you’re using in your course are as accessible as it’s possible to make them.
+PDFs are one of the most common file formats found in COD courses and it’s likely that everything from your syllabus to the course reading materials is in PDF form.
+That ubiquitousness is why it’s so critical to ensure that the PDFs in your course are accessible.

 Saving Microsoft Office Files as PDFs